Electoral

 STEP FIVE: Candidate Assessment

 This step of the process involves candidates’ completion of an endorsement questionnaire and interview by Sister District staff with the candidate and their campaign staff.
-We also follow up with our local- and state-based allied organizations to gain additional insights.
-And to ensure that our candidates’ values match those of our volunteer community, we require all endorsed candidates to agree with these statements:
+And to ensure that our candidates’ values match those of our volunteer community, we require all endorsed candidates to agree with these statements, which form a set of policy planks with which we believe all Democrats should agree:

 1. We must protect and expand the legal right to abortion, dismantle barriers to reproductive health services, and pursue policies that create the conditions to achieve reproductive justice, where all people can choose to have a child, not have a child, and parent with dignity.

-2. We need to protect and expand our social safety net, not dismantle it.
+2. We must protect and expand our social safety net, not dismantle it.

-3. We should pursue common-sense gun safety policies, consistent with the Second Amendment and local community standards, which vary from community to community.
+3. We must pursue common-sense gun safety policies, consistent with the Second Amendment and local community standards, which vary from community to community.

-4. Climate change is real and we need to protect our environment.
+4. Climate change is real and we must protect our environment.

-5. We need to protect all members of our diverse community, and ensure that everyone, including the most vulnerable, is treated with fairness, justice, and equality.
+5. We must protect all members of our diverse community, and ensure that everyone, including the most vulnerable, is treated with fairness, justice, and equality.

-6. We need to ensure that districts are drawn fairly and protect the right to vote, so that everyone can have a voice in politics.
+6. We must ensure that districts are drawn fairly and protect and expand the right to vote, so that everyone can have a voice in public policies that affect our lives.

 The timing of this step depends on candidate filing deadlines.
-As you can see, filing deadlines occur at different times in different states.
-Some states have early deadlines (e.g., Texas); other states have much later deadlines (e.g., Florida).
+Filing deadlines occur at different times in different states.
+Some states have early deadlines (e.g., Pennsylvania); other states have much later deadlines (e.g., Wisconsin).
 Where we can, we have and will continue to talk with candidates to begin to get to know them early in the cycle.
-But generally, we wait to reach out to candidates until the filing deadline has passed in the state, such that all candidates who will be running have filed to run, and we can begin the endorsement process with a full view of the field.
+But generally, we wait to reach out to candidates until somewhat close to the filing deadline so we can begin the endorsement process with a full view of the field.

 STEP SIX: Matching Teams and Affiliates to Races